-Coxes competing in more than one event of a similar category need be weighed only once to - Coxes competing in more than one event of a similar category need be weighed only once to qualify for all such events.
-Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids. - In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind. - Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing. - d.
+Coxes competing in more than one event of a similar category need be weighed only once to qualify for all such events.
+Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids.

+In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind.

+Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing.

+- d.
 The minimum weight for coxes shall be: 45 kg for all J15 and younger crews and 55 kg for all other crews.
 To make up this weight a lighter cox shall carry dead-weight.
 Any dead-weight carried may be checked after any race in an event. - e.
 The competition shall confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked.
 Dead-weight should be carried as near to the cox as possible but not on them nor in a way that might impede their exit from the boat.
 Competitions should ensure that officials responsible for weighing follow best practice guidelines and remain sensitive to the feelings of athletes and any concerns about welfare. - f.
-Dead-weight shall consist of a single weight, or as few items as possible.
+Crews are responsible for providing their own dead-weight which shall consist of a single weight, or as few items as possible.
 The type of dead-weight carried and its weight should be noted when the cox weighs in.
 Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission. - g.
 A coxbox or similar apparatus shall not be counted as part of the cox's weight or as part of dead-weight.
 Such apparatus is deemed to be part of the boat.